ahmedfgad/GeneticAlgorithmPython/docs/source/index.rst

 Welcome to PyGAD's documentation!
 =================================

-`PyGAD <https://pypi.org/project/pygad>`__ is an open-source Python 3 library for implementing the genetic algorithm and optimizing machine learning algorithms.
+`PyGAD <https://pypi.org/project/pygad>`__ is an open-source Python library for building the genetic algorithm and optimizing machine learning algorithms.

 `PyGAD <https://pypi.org/project/pygad>`__ supports different types of crossover, mutation, and parent selection.